timmyb824/python-URLChecker/README.md

+> **Note:** For users interested in a more advanced version of this project, check out [timmyb824/python-urlpinger](https://github.com/timmyb824/python-URLPinger.git).
+This project features a re-write that adds database storage, additional configuration parameters, and more.

 # python-URLChecker

 This is a simple python tool that checks the status of a list of URLs and sends a notification if any of the URLs are down based on the status code.